 Written noise like bad handwriting or typing is also taken as physical barrier.

-Technological noise is the noise that occurs in the medium or channel like no sound while talking on phone or message sending failure in chats.
+Technological noise is the noise that occurs in the medium or channel like no sound while

 All of the mentioned types of noises are included as physical communication barriers.